pesto-students/im-web-interactive-web/README.md

 ### **In one line**,

-iFlix is a platform to watch and create interactive movies by utilizing multiple module's offered by the platform.
+iFlix is a platform to watch and create interactive movies by utilizing multiple modules offered by the platform.

 ### **Who is this for?**